The Tomcat Security Considerations document makes several recommendations for hardening a Tomcat installation:

 unpackWARs="true" autoDeploy="true">

-Disable application auto-deployment and unpacking of web application archive files by setting these attributes to false
+Disable application auto-deployment and unpacking of web application archive files by setting these attributes to false:

 <Host name="localhost" appBase="webapps"